JoaoVictorNunes/JoaoVictorNunes/README.md

 ### Hello everyone 👋

 I'm a Data Scientist from Brazil.
 I'm currently coursing a Master's Program at Universidade Federal Fluminense (UFF), with a research line on Data Science.
-I have passed the Data Analyst Associate certification at DataCamp (https://www.datacamp.com/certificate/DAA0017055292151), and I'm also studying to get certificate as a Data Scientist.
+I passed the Data Analyst Associate certification at DataCamp (https://www.datacamp.com/certificate/DAA0017055292151), and I'm also studying to get certificate as a Data Scientist.

 Below, you can see some of my Data Science and Data Analysis Projects.